tyler-vs/tyler-vs/README.md

 I am a junior front-end developer at [We Are Underground](https://www.weareunderground.com/) where I help contribute to the code for five amazing Shopify themes that are used by hundreds of merchants for their online store.
 I help maintain the repositories, test, debug, raise issues, fix bugs and even contribute to theme features.

 <details>
   <summary>Skills</summary>

-Here are some things I know
+Here are some things I know:

+- Git
-- HTML
+- GitHub
 - CSS
 - Scss
 - JavaScript
 - Shopify
 - Liquid
 - jQuery
-- Git
+- HTML
-- GitHub
+- Jekyll
 - Terminal.app (CLI)
 - Adobe Photoshop
 - Responsive Web Design
 - BEM
+- Tailwinds
-- Jekyll
+- Atomic CSS
 - WordPress
 - PHP
 - Sublime Text 3